HD 28185

-HD 28185 is a yellow dwarf star similar to the Sun located 128 light-years away from Earth in the constellation Eridanus.
+HD 28185 is a single yellow dwarf star similar to the Sun, located 128 light-years away from Earth in the constellation Eridanus.
 The designation HD 28185 refers to its entry in the Henry Draper catalogue.
-The star is known to possess one long-period extrasolar planet.
+The star is known to possess two long-period extrasolar planets.

-Distance and visibility
+Characteristics

 According to measurements from the Gaia spacecraft, HD 28185 has a parallax of 25.4868 milliarcseconds, which corresponds to a distance of 39.24 pc.
 Since the star is located further than 25 parsecs from Earth, it is not listed in the Gliese Catalogue of Nearby Stars.
 With an apparent magnitude of 7.81, the star is almost never visible with the naked eye, though it can be seen using binoculars.

-Stellar characteristics

 HD 28185 is similar to the Sun in terms of mass, radius, and luminosity.
-The star is on the main sequence and is generating energy by fusing hydrogen in its core.
-The spectral type of G5V implies HD 28185 is cooler than the Sun.
+The spectral type of G6.5IV-V implies HD 28185 is cooler than the Sun, and that the star is on the main sequence and is generating energy by fusing hydrogen in its core.
 Like the majority of extrasolar planet host stars, HD 28185 is metal-rich relative to the Sun, containing around 173% of the solar abundance of iron.
 The star rotates slower than the Sun, with a period of around 30 days, compared to 25.4 days for the Sun.

 Based on the star's chromospheric activity, HD 28185 is estimated to have an age of around 2,900 million years.
 On the other hand, evolutionary models give an age of around 7,500 million years and a mass 0.99 times that of the Sun.
 The higher luminosity and longer rotation period favour an older age for the star.
+As of 2024, the most recent estimate is about 8,300 million years, based on the star's observed physical properties.